kartoza/kartoza-rancher-catalogue/templates/geonode/README.md

 Note that all of these settings can also be changed by upgrading the relevant services after you have created the stack.

-In `rancher-compose.yml` file, there are some options that might need additional configuration:

 5. **Service scaling**